rbms-bsc/DCRMR/_pages/PPDM/Name-of-publisher.md

 (*Comment:* A separate note is used to provide a full citation for the reference to the published description)

-<a name="4.203.5.2">4.203.5.2</a> If the identification of the publisher is based on a device, supply the [name of the publisher](/DCRMR/docs/ppdm/Name-of-publisher/) in square brackets, even if the device includes the publisher’s initials or spelled-out name.
-Make a note as necessary about the basis for the identification, the source of the information used, the presence of the device, etc. See [note on publication statement](/DCRMR/docs/ppdm/Note-on-publication-statement/).
+<a name="4.203.5.2">4.203.5.2</a> If the identification of the publisher is based on a device, supply the name of the publisher in square brackets, even if the device includes the publisher’s initials or spelled-out name.
+Make a note on publication statement as necessary about the basis for the identification, the source of the information used, the presence of the device, etc. (see [4.203.5.2](/DCRMR/books/ppdm/Note-on-publication-statement/#4.206.5.2)).

 Example: `[Richard Pynson]`